LovaszAkos/AFP1_nagyprojekt/doc/System Plan.md

 # 4. Requirements
 ## 4.1 Functional Requirements
+Using ordinary website elements and user management system:
+    - **Register:** The users should be able to sign up.
+This is also required for shopping and to use the shopping cart.
+After registration they will have a Profile Page.
+    - **Logging in and out:** Editors and users should be able to log in and out.
+    - **Possibility to change password:** Users' passwords should be changeable.
+    - **Profile details:** Users should be able to see and modify their profile details.
+    - **Data modification:** The user should be able to modify his/her personal informations at the Profile Page.
+    - **Navigation to different pages:** Users should be able to navigate to any pages.
+    - **Permission rules:** Some pages require to login first before navigation.

+Functions for website management:
+    - **Showing cards:** Users can easily separate the items and its descriptions when we show them as cards.
+They will be able to get detailted informations about the product of his/her choice.
+    - **Listing items, browsing:** The customer should be able to look around between the products and filter the them in the website.
+    - **Shopping cart:** The customer should be able to add or remove products to his/her cart.

 ## 4.2 Non-funtional Requirements
+The site must (be):
+  - Easy to use
+  - User-friendly
+  - Navigate to the corresponding page
+  - Show error messages in different and consistent location and style
+  - Have control panels, button (some of them hidden from the general users)
+  - Have permission system
+  - Fit the EU Privacy Policy requirements

+  Supported browsers:
+  - Mozilla Firefox
+  - Microsoft Edge
+  - Google Chrome
 ## 4.3 Resources:
+- Fully functional database with tables and relations
+  - Secure connection
+  - Intuitive/easy to use interface
+  - Creative front-end palette
+  - Based on PHP language combined with Laravel framework and the user's demands

 # 5. Functions
 ## 5.1 Participants